nhu-yen-315/Retail-customer-segmentation-using-RFM-framework-with-Python/README.md

 <img src="https://github.com/user-attachments/assets/cdcf7ca6-9db5-48be-8baf-ac66aed45e09" width="400">

-The dataset now contains 387875 rows and 7 columns.
+✅ The dataset now contains 387875 rows and 7 columns.
 It is free from duplicates.

 ### 2.3 Customer segmentation using Recency-Frequency-Money framework

+⚒️ 3 steps: Generate absolute RFM -> Generate relative RFM -> Customer segmentation

-#### Generate RFM data for each customer
+#### ❓❓❓ Step 1: Generate absolute RFM

 First, it is important to define RFM framework:
 - Recency (R) measures the time since the last purchase or interaction.
 A smaller value indicates higher engagement while a higher value indicates lower engagement from the customer.